Eduardo-Mellado013/flask-on-docker/README.md

 ```bash
 http://localhost:1337
 ```
+Or a port of your choosing.
 You should see your production application running behind Nginx.

 ## Database Setup
 Before using the application, initialize and seed the PostgreSQL database.